Reporting concerns and matters of abuse

 A list of these current organisations can be found here>

 Reporting abuse and other wellbeing issues in adults

 Reporting concerns of abuse and other health issues in vulnerable adults is a complex issue.
 Sometimes it will be very clear what to do when it involves allegations of criminal activity toward an adult; e.g. sexual harassment or rape.
 Other times this means utilising the local health services and working with the person and their family to provide comfort, support and access to resources and services.
 Allegations of serious ministry misconduct or abuse by church leaders against vulnerable adults need to be reported.
 In instances of an allegation of sexual misconduct, contact Pastoral Relations & Mission Planning; in instances of other misconduct, first contact your Congregation’s Safe Church Contact Person, Minister and/or the Executive Officer, Pastoral Relations & Mission Planning; in instances where conduct also appears to be criminal, contact police.

 Report to Police where you have concerns of abuse and/or serious criminal oﬀences by other church members (e.g. sexual or physical assault).
 In a suicide attempt/threat, or other situations where a person’s mental health may be placing self or others at risk of harm contact Police and/or Mental health service.
 (Mental health emergency 13 14 65: Lifeline 13 11 14)

 For concerns about the conduct of people with special needs, (e.g. intellectual or physical disability or mental health concern) speak to your minister or your Congregation Safe Church Contact Person.
-They may seek advice from relevant health services and/or refer onto the Presbytery and Synod Pastoral Relations & Mission Planning team.
+They may seek advice from relevant health services and/or refer onto the Synod of SA Pastoral Relations & Mission Planning team.

 Reporting elder abuse